 Tip: When using brass make sure at least two accessories in the room have a brass element so the design stays cohesive.

-3. Chose your art wisely.
+3. Choose your art wisely.
 An abstract black & white print will always remain current and can be paired with practically anything.

 Tip: When selecting art make sure that it has staying power.
 Look for abstract pieces in black & white.